SERHANT-ADX/sgpt-docs/docs/Pages/Chat page/ChatPageProvider.md

 Finally, the effect sets the `isLoadingChatThread` state to `false`, indicating that the chat thread loading is complete.

-### Loading Initial Chat Threads List

-This effect fetches the initial list of chat threads for the user and sets up a Realtime Database listener to keep the chat threads list updated in real-time.

-#### Description:

-If the list of chat threads (`chatThreads`) is empty, the effect fetches the list of chat threads using the `ChatAPI.getChats` function with the user's `UID`.
-After fetching the chat threads, the effect creates a reference to the chat threads in the Firebase Realtime Database using the user's `UID`.

-It then defines an `onDataChange` function that updates the `chatThreads` state with the new chat threads data whenever the data in the database changes.
-The effect uses the `onValue` function from Firebase to subscribe to changes in the chat threads data and call the `onDataChange` function accordingly.

-To ensure proper cleanup, the effect returns a cleanup function that `unsubscribes` the effect from the chat threads data changes using the off function from Firebase.

 ### Auto-scrolling Chat Messages